 Locate an ACVR Radiologist or Radiation Oncologist in your area.

-The IVRA Bernstein Travel Fellowship program was established in 1988 and is named in honour of Dr Michael Bernstein, an Honorary Member and former President of the IVRA.
+The IVRA Bernstein Travel Fellowship program was established in 1988 and is named in honour of the late Dr Michael Bernstein, an Honorary Member and former President of the IVRA.
 It is designed to assist veterinarians in attending and presenting a paper at a Scientific Meeting of the Association.
 Veterinarians should have a special interest in veterinary radiology and be from countries where they have had little previous contact with others in veterinary radiology.
 It is reasoned that those awarded a Fellowship will take the knowledge gained from the IVRA Meeting and use it to foster the development of radiology in their own country.
 The first Fellowships were awarded in 1991 and permitted veterinarians from Egypt, India and Romania to attend the 9th Meeting of the Association in the Netherlands (a list of previous recipients of the Travel Fellowships is given above).

 Membership of the Selection Committee

 The Committee to select those to be awarded a Travel Fellowship will consist of the following six members - the Vice President of the IVRA as the committee chair, the organizer of the relevant Scientific Meeting of the IVRA, and two Directors of the IVRA (appointed by the Chairperson of the Committee).
 The President and Treasurer of the IVRA will be ex officio members of the Committee but will not be voting members (apart from Item 3 of the Procedures below) in the selection of the successful Fellows.